egatsak/remote-control/README.md

 # REMOTE CONTROL

 ## WOW!
-Websocket server intercepts your mouse and draws a circle!
+Websocket server intercepts your mouse and draws a circle (and more)!

 Uses static http server at port 8181.
 By default WebSocket client tries to connect to the 8080 port.